delgiudice1967219/ADM_HW5/README.md

 │   ├── partitioner.py           # Module for create partition of the graph and visualize them │   ├── AirlineRouteNetwork.py   # Module for managing and analyzing flight networks
-│   ├── Centrality_Graph.py      # Module for compute and compare centrality measures for all nodes in the graph │   └── Network_Metrics.py       # Module for computing and analyzing various graph centrality metrics ├── Communities/                 # Package with modules related to Community Detection │   ├── __init__.py               # Initializes the package │   ├── community.py              # Contains a class used within the Louvain algorithm for community detection │   ├── louvain.py                # Implements the Louvain algorithm as a class
+│   ├── Centrality_Graph.py      # Module for compute and compare centrality measures for all nodes in the graph │   ├── connected_components.py  # Module to compute connected components within a graph │   └── Network_Metrics.py       # Module for computing and analyzing various graph centrality metrics ├── Communities/                 # Package with modules related to Community Detection │   ├── __init__.py              # Initializes the package
+│   ├── community.py             # Contains a class used within the Louvain algorithm for community detection │   ├── louvain.py               # Implements the Louvain algorithm as a class
 │   ├── optimized_louvain.py     # Provides a vectorized version of the Louvain algorithm implemented as a function │   ├── plot.py                  # Contains a function to plot detected communities in a map │   ├── city_graph.pkl           # A graph of cities extracted from a dataset, with edge weights representing flights between cities
 │   └── city_coordinates.pkl     # A dictionary mapping each city to its geographical coordinates
 ├── main.ipynb                  # Main notebook with the implementation and results ├── .gitignore                  # Specifies files and directories ignored by Git ├── README.md                   # Project documentation